intel/ccc-linux-guest-hardening-docs/source/tdx-guest-hardening.rst

 many security issues with the current mainline kernel.

-To identify the locations where a TD guest kernel can take an untrusted input from the host/VMM, a custom smatch pattern check\_host\_input has been written.
+To identify the locations where a TD guest kernel can take an untrusted input from the host/VMM, a custom Smatch pattern check\_host\_input has been written.
 It operates based on a list of “host input functions”.
 The list contains known, low-level functions that perform MSR, port IO, and MMIO reads, such as native\_read\_msr, inb/w/l, readb/w/l, as well as